When to start heel on toe-up socks

 First of all, you need to know how many rows does your gusset increases and heel take.
 That number depends on the heel pattern and your stitch count so there is no simple formula for this calculation.
 The second number you need for this calculation is your row gauge which means the number of rows you have per 4” or 10cm.
 With the help of these numbers you get how many inches or centimeters before the desired length you need to begin your heel.

-Because there is no simple answer many tutorials advise you to knit and try and then rip back if the sock does not fit.
-I think that is not a very fun way of knitting socks.
-I have good news for you, I’ve done all the math for you!
-I’ve made three different patterns for toe-up socks which give you the pattern for the heel and exactly how to place the heel.
+Because there is no single answer many tutorials advise you to knit and try and then rip back if the sock does not fit.
+I think that is not a very fun way of knitting socks which is why I made calculators that will do all the math for you!
+On knitgrammer.com you’ll find three different patterns for toe-up socks which give you the pattern for the heel and exactly how to place the heel.
 All you need to know is the stitch count for your sock and your row gauge.

 Patterns and placement calculators for different heel types